ryanoglesby08/javascript-workshop/code/3/share/guide.md

       ```
      <http://es6-features.org/#StatementBodies>

-   [DO] If using IntelliJ, configure IntelliJ to recognize ES6 syntax. <br/>
+   [DO] If using IntelliJ, configure IntelliJ to recognize ES6 syntax.

-        Command + "," to open up the settings menu <br/>
+      * Command + "," to open up the settings menu.
-        Choose Languages & Frameworks > JavaScript <br/>
+      * Choose Languages & Frameworks > JavaScript.
-        Change "JavaScript language version" to "React JSX" (your IntelliJ version
+      * Change "JavaScript language version" to "React JSX" (your IntelliJ version
-          may show "JSX Harmony" instead, they are the same)
+      may show "JSX Harmony" instead, they are the same).

 4. Refresh index.html in your browser.